Mulero-ibrahim/Big-Data-/README.md

 ## GitHub Repository

 For a detailed walkthrough of the analysis and code implementation, refer to the provided Jupyter Notebooks and Python scripts in this (https://github.com/Mulero-ibrahim/big-data-/blob/main/Big%20Data%20project.ipynb).
+Visuals can been viewed in the Report (https://github.com/Mulero-ibrahim/Data-Science-project-Big-data-/blob/main/BIG%20DATA%20PROJECT%20REPORT.pdf).
 Feel free to explore, analyze, and contribute to the ongoing efforts to enhance road safety through data-driven insights.

 Your feedback and contributions are highly appreciated.